-Approximately nine-hundred thousand New Yorkers ride a bike regularly.
-It is estimated that over 510,000 cycling trips are made each day in New York City—triple the amount taken 15 years ago.
+Approximately eight hundred thousand (773,000) New Yorkers ride a bike regularly.
+It is estimated that over 530,000 cycling trips are made each day in New York City—more than triple the amount taken 15 years ago.

-As part of the Green Wave, NYC DOT installed 21.4 lanes miles of protected bicycle lanes in 2019.
-DOT also installed 22.8 lane miles of dedicated cycling space in Priority Bicycle Districts—neighborhoods with comparatively high numbers of cyclist fatalities and severe injuries and few dedicated cycling facilities.
+As part of the Green Wave, NYC DOT installed 29.5 lane miles of protected bicycle lanes in 2020.
+NYC DOT also installed 10.4 lane miles of dedicated cycling space in Priority Bicycle Districts—neighborhoods with comparatively high numbers of cyclist fatalities and severe injuries and few dedicated cycling facilities.

-With the expansion of the bicycle network on city streets, miles of new greenway paths in public parks, and the introduction of bike share, there have never been more people biking in New York City.
+With the expansion of the bicycle network on city streets, miles of new greenway paths in public parks, the expansion of bike share, and the introduction of the Commercial Cargo Bike Pilot program, there have never been more people biking in New York City.
 In recent years, as a result of this new infrastructure, the city has experienced a sea change in the way that people ride bikes: new bike lanes and greenways encourage New Yorkers to use bikes to get around their own neighborhoods and for recreation; protected lanes and Citi Bike make cycling a more comfortable and convenient transportation option.

 Cycling in the City—A Snapshot

-- Nearly nine-hundred thousand New Yorkers (900,000) ride a bicycle regularly (at least several times a month)
+- Nearly eight hundred thousand New Yorkers (773,000) ride a bicycle regularly (at least several times a month)

 Cycling in the City—Trends Over Time

 - Daily Cycling